en_USEnglish

 Current trends in deeplinking

-Deeplinking continues to evolve and adapt to changing new technologies and user needs.
+Deeplinking continues to evolve and adapt to new technologies and user needs.
 Here are just a few of the current trends in deeplinking:

 Deeplinking with mobile applications